rh-jmc-team/jmfrx/README.md

 This project requires OpenJDK 11 or later at runtime.

-JMFRX is not yet available from Maven Central yet;
+JmFrX is not yet available from Maven Central yet;
 in the meantime you can obtain snapshot builds from [JitPack](https://jitpack.io).
 To so, add the following dependency to your project's _pom.xml_: